Meawz/Pixel-Platformer/README.md

 Trying new ideas

-A small game(for now) that I want to evolve into a playable magnum opus.
+A small game(for now) that I want to evolve.

+This game was made using the Godot 4 game engine, GDScript code and Aseprite for the art and animations.

 # Controls